 EFT AND HOARDING ISSUES IN THE MEDIA 2012

-Kathryn has been working with TV presenter Jasmine Harman's mother, Vasoulla, who has suffered with a chronic hoarding problem for decades.
-Kathryn worked with Vasoulla at a storage facility warehouse, during filming for a recent BBC1 documentary on hoarding -'Britains Biggest Hoarders'.
+Cathryn has been working with TV presenter Jasmine Harman's mother, Vasoulla, who has suffered with a chronic hoarding problem for decades.
+Cathryn worked with Vasoulla at a storage facility warehouse, during filming for a recent BBC1 documentary on hoarding -'Britains Biggest Hoarders'.
 There were some momentous breakthroughs during the EFT sessions, captured on film.

 Jasmine Harman and her mother, Vasoulla.